NEWBORN CARE SPECIALIST

 What is a Newborn Care Specialist (incorrectly known as Baby Nurse)?

 A newborn care specialist (NCS) is often referred to as a "baby nurse" outside the US.
 A Newborn Care Specialist is a certified infant care individual who will come to your home and help you with your newborn baby.
 When needed our Newborn Care Specialist can assist your family for as little as four weeks- up to several months.
 Tiny Treasures Nanny Agency's newborn care specialist can provide daytime, nighttime and overnight care.

 Does "baby nurse" mean they have an actual nursing license or degree in nursing?

-Booking a Newborn Care Specialist (aka Baby Nurse)
+Booking a Newborn Care Specialist

-We recommend you start your search for a baby nurse as early as the beginning of your 3rd trimester.
-There are Baby nurses that are booked as early as six months in advance.
+We recommend you start your search for a Newborn Care Specialist as early as the beginning of your 3rd trimester.
+We have newborn care specialists that are booked as early as six months in advance.

-How is the baby nurse paid?
+How is the Newborn Care Specialist paid?

-What accommodations are required for the baby nurse?
+What accommodations are required for the NCS?

 For 24-hour care, the NCS will lightly sleep when the baby is sleeping.
 Most families have a bed or a comfortable space for the Newborn Care Specialist.
 Accommodations should be discussed with the NCS that you decide to work with.
 It is their choice to sleep in the room with the baby or in a separate living space with a baby monitor.
 For overnight shifts, you can ask the NCS to stay in the baby’s room or you can choose to provide the NCS with a separate living space with a baby monitor where she can read, work on the computer, or watch TV after her other duties are finished and the baby is sleeping.